Jovennan/django-schools-map/README.md

 # django-schools-map
 An app to show schools locations on map with django, react, postgis, nginx and docker

+## Configure the Application
+Please make a copy of the '.env.example' file and update the variable values as needed.
+If necessary, modify docker-compose as needed.

 ## Run the Application
 ```
 cd django-schools-map